synexcoder01/synex_cubing_tools/README.md

 - You can now see the available sessions, when you continuing a session.
 - There is an are you sure question, when you are deleting a session.
 - If you enter a time, it checks, if it is a workable data.
+- Small changes, to the texts, to make it more understandable.

 ## We'd love to hear your feedback and suggestions!